EdisonL99/EE260_Final_Project_Diffusion-based_Trajectory_Prediction_for_Vulnerable_Road_Users/README.md

     |----results\ # store the results and checkpoints (~100MB)
     |----visualization\ # some visualization codes
 ```

-Please download the data and results from [Google Drive](https://drive.google.com/drive/folders/1Uy8-WvlCp7n3zJKiEX0uONlEcx2u3Nnx?usp=sharing).

-**TODO list**:

-- [ ] add training/evaluation for diffusion models (in two weeks).
-- [ ] more detailed descripition in trainers (in one month).
-- [ ] transfer the parameters in models into yaml.
-- [ ] other fast sampling methods (DDIM and PD).

 ### 2.1.
 Environment
 We train and evaluate our model on `Ubuntu=18.04` with `RTX 3090-24G`.